rachelcolby11/portfolio-kami/_portfolio/2-thebuzz.md

 {:.center}
 ### Overview

 The Buzz is a Ruby on Rails application that allows users to create wikis and collaborate on other wikis -- like a smaller, trendier version of Wikipedia where users share knowledge and read what everyone's buzzing about.
-For a small charge, users can upgrade their membership to Premium, allowing them to view and create private wikis.
+For a small charge, users can upgrade their membership to Premium, allowing them to view, create, and collaborate on private wikis.

 {:.center}
 ### Features